mhadhbir/OpenUxAS/src/ada/src/services/template/README.md

-1. Add a function to the body of package `LMCP_Message_Conversions` to convert the SPARK-compatible LMCP message type back to an access type or classwide access type for the original Ada LMCP message type.
+1. Add a function to the body of package `LMCP_Message_Conversions` to convert the SPARK-compatible LMCP message type back to an access type or class-wide access type for the original Ada LMCP message type.
     -   By convention, such functions are named `As_<MessageType>_Any` or `As_<MessageType>_Acc` depending on whether they return a classwide access type or simply an access type.